farblos/yet-another-teensy-makefile/README.md

             TEENSY = teensy36
     ```

-From this variable, all following configuration variables are
+From this variable, all following configuration variables related
-configured to reasonable default values (at least as reasonable
+to Teensy are configured to reasonable default values (at least
-as determined by Teensyduino's `board.txt`).
-You can override
+as reasonable as determined by Teensyduino's `board.txt`).
+You
-these default values freely and at all levels.
-Remember, though,
+can override these default values freely and at all levels, but
-that the compilation of the Teensy core libraries depends on your
-board **and** on the menu-level configuration variables.
-If you
-change these, you must execute `make clean` to remove all
-intermediate objects and libraries and `make all` to recompile
-them.
+you should not forget that it may be required to rebuild the
+Teensy core and your project when changing variable values.
+See
+also configuration variable `DEP_MODEL`.

 The remaining top-level configuration variables are: